-- Group 2 Dicarboximides - Group 7 Succinate dehydrogenase inhibitors (SDHI) - Group 7+11 SDHI + Demethylation inhibitors (DMI) - Group 7+12 SDHI + Phenylpyrroles (PP) - Group 9 Anilinopyrimidines (AP) - Group 11 Quinone outside inhibitors (Qol) - Group 9+12 AP + PP - 1.
-Maintain a cover with protectant fungicide sprays at seven to ten day intervals from planting. - 2.
+• Group 7+11 SDHI + Quinone outside inhibitors (QoI)

+• Group 7+12 SDHI + Phenylpyrroles (PP)

+• Group 9 Anilinopyrimidines (AP)

+Group 11 Qol Group 9 + 12 AP + PP

+- 1. Maintain a cover with protectant fungicide sprays at seven to ten day intervals from planting. - 2.
 Do not apply Group 2 fungicides more than four times per season, irrespective of the target disease. - Do not apply more than two fungicides containing Group 9 per crop (including Group 9+12). - 4.
 Do not apply more than three Group 7 or Group 11 containing fungicides per crop and no more than two consecutive sprays per crop.
 If a Group 7 or 11 fungicide has been used solo it should be in strict alternation with other MoAs.
 If used in a mixture, no more than two consecutive sprays per crop.
 This includes the treatment at the end of one crop and the start of the next as consecutive. - 5.
-Do not apply more than two consecutive applications of a Group 12 containing fungicide. - No specific resistance management strategy has been developed for low-risk fungicides, including those in Group M and BM.
+Group 7 containing sprays should not make up more than one in every three of the spray program. - 6.
+Do not apply more than two consecutive applications of a Group 12 containing fungicide. - 7.
+No specific resistance management strategy has been developed for low-risk fungicides, including those in Group M and BM.
 These products should be included in a management strategy as per label recommendations.